kavineshduraisamy/Firebase-Authentication/README.md

    - Create a Firebase project on the Firebase Console.
    - Configure Firebase in your project by replacing the Firebase configuration in the `script.js` file with your own Firebase project credentials.

-3. Deploy the project on your web server or a hosting platform of your choice.

 ## Dependencies